 Door supervisor Bouncer

-Door supervisors check the suitability of people wanting to enter venues like pubs, bars and nightclubs and look after the safety of the people inside.
+Door supervisors enforce the entry policy in venues like pubs, bars and nightclubs and look after the safety of the people inside.

 1. Entry requirements